CoreView Product Overview

 Teams Advanced Add On: Teams Advanced adds to the already powerful Teams features of CoreSuite to deliver even more information about Teams usage and user experience.
 This solution provides trending data of Teams usage and quality over time.
 From these reports and metrics, admins can easily drill down and view user problems for diagnosis.Teams Advanced has insight Microsoft can’t provide, with detailed information on every call so you can track quality of voice, video and sharing.
 You also get reports by department or group on how Teams services are being utilized.All this insight is available from the CoreSuite management interface that handles all M365 Services.

+CoreView accomplishes these functions through a multi-layered application interface designed to handle large numbers of users.
 Data collection is performed against Azure AD and Office 365 through a variety of methods and APIs.
 However, most of our calls have been migrated to the Graph API.
 As transient point in time meta-data is collected (for example, mailbox size), CoreView maintains that information to provide historical analytics within our interface.